 Think about the time, energy and money it takes to recruit, hire and onboard an employee.
 The average attrition for first-year employees is 18%.
 But with an effective onboarding plan, that number can be significantly reduced.
 Employees stay longer, decreasing your need to spend budget on extra recruitment efforts.

-9. Build trust
+9. Establish & build trust

 Maintaining open lines of communication throughout the onboarding program creates a level of trust that will persevere during the employee’s stint with your company.